jmashuque/openmw-batch-script-android-windows/README.md

 This is a simple yet highly functional and customisable batch file that will completely automate the process of validating your android or windows openmw.cfg file using <strong><a href="https://mw.moddinghall.com/file/28-openmw-validator">openmw-validator</a></strong> (by <strong><a href="https://hristos.co/">Hristos N. Triantafillou</a></strong>), and then creating .omwaddon files from both <strong><a href="https://github.com/jmelesky/omwllf">OMWLLF</a></strong> (by <strong><a href="https://github.com/jmelesky">John Melesky</a></strong>) and <strong><a href="https://gitlab.com/bmwinger/delta-plugin/-/releases">DeltaPlugin</a></strong> (by <strong><a href="https://gitlab.com/bmwinger">Benjamin Winger</a></strong>).
 All you need is your android or windows openmw.cfg file and the three apps, and the script does the rest.
 This script will take the windows or android openmw.cfg file, edit every line to change android paths to corresponding windows paths, disable relevant .omwaddon folder/files, save the new openmw.cfg file into the default OpenMW folder on windows, and then run the three apps and output the .omwaddon files into the user's chosen folder.
 This is for people like me who do not use a mod manager and prefer a hands-on approach.
 If you're sick of modifying the windows openmw.cfg file and then running every app each time you make a change to your mod list, then this is my solution for you.

-<br>After weeks of painstakingly modding OpenMW android, one mod at a time, trying different versions and alternatives, checking compatibility, consulting several mod lists and trying to combine them, having to repeatedly change and generate the files, disabling the generated files and additional mods that aren't compatible with DeltaPlugin, and finally coming to the conclusion that there's gotta be an easier way.
+After weeks of painstakingly modding OpenMW android, one mod at a time, trying different versions and alternatives, checking compatibility, consulting several mod lists and trying to combine them, having to repeatedly change and generate the files, disabling the generated files and additional mods that aren't compatible with DeltaPlugin, and finally coming to the conclusion that there's gotta be an easier way.
 It started off as a simple script of less than fifteen lines.
 But I kept adding more and more functionality.
 Eventually I decided there must be others out there who could make use of this script too.
 So I started expanding it so others could easily modify values and use the features they need.
 I had to learn a lot about batch files to do this script, I hope it makes your life a little easier.

 <h3>Current Version: 0.5.0</h3>